Miguel-Alessio/Tema-2-IOCLA/README.md

 ## Subtask 2 – Modify the Array – Fix Corrupted Lap

-After counting the errors, generate the fixed lap times in the output array according to these rules:
+After counting the errors, generate the corrected lap times in the output array according to these rules:

 - If a driver has `error == 0`, copy its `time` unchanged to the output array..
 - If a driver has `error == 1`, repair its `time` field using the following logic: